 - A3 The Monitoring Officer is the Solicitor to the Authority and is responsible for promoting and maintaining high standards of member conduct.
 The Monitoring Officer is also responsible for reporting any actual or potential breaches of the law or maladministration to the Authority, and for ensuring that procedures for recording and reporting decisions are operating effectively. - A4 The Monitoring Officer must ensure that Authority decisions and the reasons for them are made public.
-He or she must also ensure that members are aware of decisions made by the Authority, its committees and of those made by officers who have delegated responsibility. - A5 The Monitoring Officer is responsible for advising all councillors and officers about who has authority to take a particular decision. - A6 The Monitoring Officer is responsible for advising the Authority about whether a decision is likely to be considered contrary or not wholly in accordance with the policy framework. - A7 The Monitoring Officer (together with the Director of Finance and Procurement is responsible for advising the Authority about whether a decision is likely to be considered contrary or not wholly in accordance with the budget.
-Actions that may be 'contrary to the budget' include: - I. Initiating a new policy. - II.
-Committing expenditure in future years to above the budget level. - III.
-Incurring interdepartmental transfers above virement limits.
+He or she must also ensure that members are aware of decisions made by the Authority, its committees and of those made by officers who have delegated responsibility. - A5 The Monitoring Officer is responsible for advising all councillors and officers about who has authority to take a particular decision. - A6 The Monitoring Officer is responsible for advising the Authority about whether a decision is likely to be considered contrary or not wholly in accordance with the policy framework. - I.